 - Autumn Shift: August – October

 Practical realities sometimes prevent the HP from adhering perfectly to this rotation schedule.
-For instance, a given CEO may shorten or lengthen his or her shift on a particular occasion.
+For instance, a given Staff Coordinator may shorten or lengthen her or his shift on a particular occasion.
 But the basic schedule remains that depicted above.

-Rotating the CEO position offers many benefits to the Humane Party, including:
+Rotating the Staff Coordinator position offers many benefits to the Humane Party, including: